 Employment Law was a key feature of Labour’s manifesto, with their Plan to Make Work Pay promising sweeping reforms.

-The Employment Rights Bill
+The Employment Rights Act 2025

 Banning ‘exploitative’ zero-hours contracts.
-The bill requires employers to offer guaranteed hours in certain circumstances and to give reasonable notice when a shift is cancelled or changed, or else pay the worker for the shift.
+The Act requires employers to offer guaranteed hours in certain circumstances and to give reasonable notice when a shift is cancelled or changed, or else pay the worker for the shift.

 Changes to Statutory Sick Pay.

-Extending Bereavement Leave to anybody bereaved, not just parents
+Extending Bereavement Leave to anybody bereaved, not just parents.

 Strengthening rights for pregnant workers and those returning from other types of family leave.